- University of Cambridge

 - "The Iconic Imagination"

-Douglas Hedley is Reader in Hermeneutics and Metaphysics at the University of Cambridge in the Faculty of Divinity.
+Douglas Hedley is Professor of the Philosophy of Religion at the University of Cambridge in the Faculty of Divinity.
 He specializes in Neoplatonism, the Cambridge Platonists, aspects of Romantic and Idealistic thought, and Philosophy of Religion.

 He is the Principal Investigator of a UK Arts and Humanities Research Council Grant ‘Revisioning Cambridge Platonism’ (2013) and has been a Visiting Fellow at the Center for Advanced Studies at the Ludwig Maximilians University of Munich (2012).
 He gave the Teape lectures in India (2006) and was the Alan Richardson Fellow at Durham University in 2004.
 In 2002 he was Visiting Professor at the EPHE, Sorbonne, Paris.
 He currently serves as co-chair of the Platonism/Neoplatonism group at the American Academy of Religion.